CSUChicoSoftwareEngineering/widgets/README.md

 <strong>     Martin Mojica <mgteam.martin@gmail.com> </strong><br />
 		I'm a computer science major interested in security.
 I enjoy learning new programming languages and tools.
 I hope to improve my knowledge and skills as the semester continues.
 Hope I can be of some help to my team.

+<strong>    Francisco Tadillo <franciscotadillo@gmail.com> </strong><br />
+            Computer Science major at California State University, Chico.
+I was debating whether going my own route or choosing a project that's already being worked on, but I ended up choosing this because of the cred we will earn from this project.
+From a professional stand-point, this seemed like the best choice.
+I'm excited to work hard with my team and learn the ins and outs of javascript.
+Looking forward to designing some functional and elegant-looking widgets.